MetaLoc: Learning to Learn Wireless Localization: The Proposed System

 \subsection{Distributed MetaLoc Paradigm}

-In contrast to the centralized paradigm trained on all historical environments collectively, our previous work~\cite{gao2022metaloc} presents the environment-specific meta-parameters trained on one or some specific environments.
-Specifically, we first cluster the training tasks into several groups, which are referred to as training environments.
-We train a novel set of environment-specific meta-parameters instead of the classic set of meta-parameters trained on all tasks.
-For the target localization task, we choose its best environment-specific meta-parameters via task similarity between the test tasks and the training environments.
-Herein we adopt the maximum mean discrepancy (MMD) measure as was used in \cite{gretton2012kernel} to quantify the task similarity concretely, as shown in
+Compared to the centralized paradigm, which is trained on all historical environments, our conference work~\cite{gao2022metaloc} proposes an environment-specific meta-parameter approach.
+This involves clustering the historical environments based on their propagation models and training a unique set of meta-parameters for each group.
+Instead of using the traditional meta-parameters trained on all tasks, we select the best environment-specific meta-parameters for the target localization task based on task similarity between the test task and the historical environments.
+To measure this task similarity concretely, we utilize the maximum mean discrepancy (MMD) measure~\cite{gretton2012kernel}, as shown in